Type combinations to design books.

 Some of our favorite pairings from Adobe Fonts:

-Font Squirrel is also good source
+Google Fonts and Font Squirrel are also two good sources.

 What if you don’t have Adobe Fonts?
 Design books with free fonts from Google Fonts or Font Squirrel.